Raising a family is indeed a serious business, but that doesn’t mean it has to be devoid of any fun and laughter.

 Now that you know spending quality time with family is important, try these family communication activities to mark the importance of family time.

-Great family advice 101 on how to spend more time with family
+Read on to find some great family advice 101 on how to spend more time with family.

 1. Having fun takes time and planning

 Although some of the most special memories are made spontaneously when something unexpected happens, it is also true that having fun usually entails some purposeful planning and setting aside the time to be together as a family.